 No. Title Issue Objective Actions Custodian Timeframe Workplace Health and safety risks clearly also attach to travel patterns.
 System elements are in place to allow corporate management of travelling patterns (i.e. vehicle GPS).
-014 Overtime and Calls for more overtime Critical review of opportunities O14.1 Include issue of work MPP Q3 work patterns indicate untapped capacity and positive willingness in the workforce. for greater use of overtime will be desirable. patterns in EBA negotiations O14.2 Critically consider opportunity for increased overtime during budget development DCGFS Q3 2017/18 O14.3 Within budget utilise overtime where beneficial for employee and plant productivity and/or service standards DEI and DPECS Q1 2017/18 O15 Financial management - With constraint on financial resources, cost control is a Establishment of more robust system for corporate O15.1 Critically review cost control reporting MFS Q4 2016/17 expenditure critical enabler and can always be enhanced.
-Accounts payable timeframes are excessive in some management of cost control and increased awareness and diligence by employees will be desirable.
-O15.2 Establish program to encourage and reward initiatives resulting in cost savings CEO Q1 2017/18 circumstances due primarily to poor procurement practices.
-Expenditure on consumables Stronger emphasis on procurement (requisitioning phase) compliance will be essential.
-O15.3 Establish program to monitor and manage non-compliant procurement (requisitioning phase) MC&P Q4 2016/17 (e.g. electricity, stationery etc.) does not appear to be managed well at corporate level and is a potential source of cost saving.
-Commitment to purchasing locally could be improved.
-Establishment of more robust system for corporate management of expenditure on consumables and increased awareness and diligence by employees will be desirable.
-O15.4 Establish monitoring and reporting regime for expenditure on consultants, consumables and other critical categories of materials and services MFS Q1 2017/18
+O14 Calls for more overtime indicate Critical review of O14.1 Include issue of work MPP Q3 work patterns untapped capacity and positive willingness in the workforce. opportunities for greater use of overtime will be desirable. patterns in EBA negotiations O14.2 Critically consider opportunity for increased overtime during budget development DCGFS Q3 2017/18 O14.3 Within budget utilise DEI and Q1 overtime where beneficial for DPECS 2017/18 employee and plant productivity and/or service standards O15 With constraint on financial Establishment of more O15.1 Critically review cost MFS Q4 management - resources, cost control is a robust system for corporate management of cost control control reporting CEO 2016/17 Q1 expenditure critical enabler and can always be enhanced. and increased awareness O15.2 Establish program to encourage and reward CEO 2017/18 Accounts payable timeframes and diligence by employees initiatives resulting in cost 201710 are excessive in some will be desirable. savings circumstances due primarily to poor procurement practices.
+Stronger emphasis on procurement (requisitioning O15.3 Establish program to MC&P Q4 2016/17 Expenditure on consumables phase) compliance will be monitor and manage non- compliant procurement 2016/17 (e.g. electricity, stationery etc.) essential. (requisitioning phase) does not appear to be managed Establishment of more O15.4 Establish monitoring MFS Q1 well at corporate level and is a potential source of cost saving. robust system for corporate management of expenditure and reporting regime for expenditure on consultants, 2017/18 Commitment to purchasing on consumables and consumables and other locally could be improved. increased awareness and critical categories of materials and services